Orthopaedic sports medicine

-Orthopedic Sports Medicine is a subspecialty of orthopedic medicine and sports medicine.
-The word orthopaedic derives from “ortho” which is the Greek root for “straight” and “pais” which is the Greek root for child.
-During the early history of orthopaedic medicine, orthopaedists used braces, among other things, to make a child “straight.”
+Orthopaedic sports medicine is a combined subspecialty of orthopaedic medicine and sports medicine.
+The word orthopaedic derives from "ortho" which is the Greek root for "straight" and "pais" which is the Greek root for child.
+During the early history of orthopaedic medicine, orthopaedists used braces, among other things, to make a child "straight."

 Subspecialty: Orthopaedic Sports Medicine

-The phrase “sports medicine” is not specific to one career/profession.
-It instead, encompasses a group of professionals from various disciplines whose focus is the health of an athlete.
+The phrase "sports medicine" is not specific to one career or profession.
+Instead, it encompasses a group of professionals from various disciplines whose focus is the health of an athlete.
 Athletes can be all ages and play on all different levels (youth, high school, collegiate, recreational, and professional).

 Orthopaedic sports medicine is the investigation, preservation, and restoration by medical, surgical, and rehabilitative means to all structures of the musculoskeletal system affected by athletic activity.

-Orthopaedic Sports Medicine Specialist

-Any Accredited Council for Graduate Medical Education (ACGME) residency trained orthopaedist can practice orthopaedic sports medicine.
-Their training specifically provides them with the skills to care for athletes’ musculoskeletal needs.